equinor/edc2026-workshop-containerised-integration-testing/chapter_2/README.md

 We implement the postgres database as a pytest fixture similarly to how we have the `database_url`, `app` and `client` objects already implemented.
 The fixtures have now been moved to [conftest.py](./tests/conftest.py).

-You assemble the skeleton for a new fixture in conftest.py realizing that you will have to change the existing fixtures to provide the correct connection string to the `TestClient`.
+You assemble the skeleton for a new fixture in conftest.py.
 You also create a wrapper container class `PostgresDatabase` which can hold your database in [containers.py](./tests/containers.py).

 ```python